anearocena/anearocena/README.md

 🎓 I'm an **Aerospace Engineering student** specializing in **Aerospace Navigation Systems** at ETSIAE (UPM), Madrid.
 🚀 Passionate about **GNSS, avionics, and aerospace defense technologies**.
-💡 I am learning to combine technical projects with creativity — from Arduino experiments to space safety research.
+💡 I am learning to apply my knowledge in a more practical way!

 ---